San Francisco and San Jose Railroad: Funding and construction

 Four months later, the railroad was opened for excursion service between San Francisco and Menlo Park on October 17, 1863.
 The first train left Mission Station at approximately 10:30 AM; it consisted of six passenger cars, two baggage cars, and one freight car pulled by two locomotives and carried approximately 400 passengers.
-The train ran to the end of the line in Mayfield (in Santa Clara county, two miles south of Menlo Park) before turning around and returning to Menlo Park, where the passengers disembarked for a SF&SJ-sponsored picnic.
+The train ran to the end of the line in Mayfield (in Santa Clara county, modern-day Palo Alto, two miles south of Menlo Park) before turning around and returning to Menlo Park where the passengers disembarked for a SF&SJ-sponsored picnic.
 Among the passengers enjoying that day's excursion were two Governors: Leland Stanford of California and A. C. Gibbs of Oregon.
 This occurred nine days before the first rail of the great Pacific Railroad was even laid in Sacramento.

 A few months later, the line to San Jose was completed on January 16, 1864.
 The first train to San Jose departed at 9:55 AM and arrived in Santa Clara nearly three hours later after "liberal stopping periods" in San Mateo and Redwood City.
 The second train departed at 11:15 AM after adding several cattle cars to accommodate the estimated 700–800 passengers; that second train stopped briefly in San Mateo to take on fuel and water, and proceeded past waiting passengers at Redwood City and Mountain View, arriving in Santa Clara by 12:45 PM.
 The two trains proceeded together to San Jose just after 1:00 PM, and were greeted by a thirteen-gun salute upon arrival.
 After several speeches by SF&SJ leaders and local dignitaries, a large barbecue was held, with the first return train departing around 4:00 PM, pulled by three locomotives, and the second return train departing around 9:00 PM.

 The railroad cut what had previously been an eight-hour trip by "steamboat and stagecoach" to three-and-a-half hours.
 In February 1864, the SF&SJ advertised regular passenger service on four trains per day, with the trip scheduled to take two hours, twenty minutes each way.